KushalBhanot/Explorer/README.md

 - [] Z-index
 - [] onClick() through JS

-Future Scope -> Make an app for the same.
+Future Scope ->
+- Make an app for the same.
+- Make a game for directions of Chitkara University.
+- Open Source section for others to showcase their projects.
+- Weekly Email regarding oppurtunities .